P-p-H-d/mlib/README.md

 #### BPTREE\_OPLIST(name[, key_oplist])

-Return the oplist of the BPTREE defined by calling BPTREE\_DEF with name, key_oplist and value_oplist.
+Return the oplist of the BPTREE defined by calling BPTREE\_DEF with name, key_oplist.
+If there is no given oplist, the default oplist for standard C type is used.

 #### Created methods